 Riley’s Apple Farm is currently celebrating 35 years of apple growing where families are entertained with old fashioned harvest fun!
 Their apple picking season runs Labor Day thru Thanksgiving Weekend.
 On the weekends they are open 10 am – 4 pm and weekdays by reservations only.

 Riley’s Apple Farm offers Home School Days in the fall.
 During a tour, students will enjoy a hands-on living history tour of the farm from 10 am – 2 pm.
-The cost is $17 per child ages 2 to 18 years old and $14 per adult.
 Advance reservations are required.
 Check in time is 9:00 am.
 Lunch packages are available as well for a small cost.

 Riley’s Stone Soup Farm & Heritage Orchard

 Riley’s Stone Soup Farm & Heritage Orchard is a century old, family owned and operated vintage apple orchard.
 Every year they enjoy the return of visitors to their working farm on a country outing, looking for u-pick fruit and many fun family activities.
 They engage in preserving a heritage community through heirloom growing, educational programs and artisan culture.
 Operating hours on weekends are from 10 am – 4 pm and during the week by reservation only.

 Riley’s Stone Soup Farm & Heritage Orchard hosts a Homeschool Day in the fall where visitors discover what life was really like by working and living on a late 19th century farm.
 Enjoy the daily adventures of a homesteading family, learning from their skills and crafts in this interactive tour.

 The Homeschool Program includes pioneer cooking, apple tasting, candle dipping, wool carding & farm chores, cider pressing, historical toy making & games and a visit to the corn & pumpkin patch.
-The cost is $16.00 per person for ages 4+ and reservations are accepted online.
+Advance reservations are accepted online.

 More Apple Farms in Oak Glen